 Tips:(or my mini-epistle on cc cookie making and baking)

--High Altitude info: Not recommended-directions on Nestle Chocolate Chip package for high altitude- I have tried this variation, and DO NOT like the result.
+- High Altitude info: Not recommended-directions on Nestle Chocolate Chip package for high altitude- I have tried this variation, and DO NOT like the result.
 The cookies aren't quite sweet enough, and have a crispy more cake like texture.
 Here are the directions on the package: (again I DO NOT recommend using this method, but have printed it here as an FYI) Increase flour to 2 1/2 cups.
 Add 2 teaspoons water with flour and reduce both granulated sugar and brown sugar to 2/3 cup each.
 Bake drop cookies for 8 to 10 minutes and pan cookie for 17 to 19 minutes.
 We are at 4500-4800 in elevation and the directions on this recipe work perfectly!
 The directions also work at sea level.

--Last tip.
+- Last tip.
 Mound the cookie into a ball.
 I make them about the size of a golf ball.
-I use a cookie scoop, because it's easier for me.
+I use a #16 cookie scoop.
 For years, I just used a spoon, and then shaped them by hand.
 Make sure to flatten the cookie just a little bit before baking.
-To yield 18 cookies use a 2 1/4 inch scoop.
+To yield 18 cookies use a 2 1/4 inch or #16 scoop